Cloudbox/autoscan/README.md

 In a separate process, the processor selects Scans from the datastore.
 It will always group files belonging to the same folder together and it waits until all the files in that folder are older than the `minimum-age`, which defaults to 5 minutes.

-When all files are older than the minimum age, the processor will check whether all files exist on the local file system.
-When at least one file exists on the file system, then the processor will call all the configured targets in parallel to request a folder scan.
+When all files are older than the minimum age, then the processor will call all the configured targets in parallel to request a folder scan.

-When a file does not exist, the processor will increment the `retries` field of the Scan.
-It also resets the timestamp so the file will not get scanned for at least `minimum-age`.
-A Scan can only be retried up to a maximum number of retries, which defaults to 5.

 #### Anchor files